-We identified a material weakness in connection with our internal controls over financial reporting.
+We have identified a material weakness in connection with our internal financial reporting controls.
 Although we are taking steps to remediate this material weakness, there is no assurance we will be successful in doing so in a timely manner, or at all, and we may identify other material weaknesses.